jeremyrayjewell/cyber_journal/writeups/overthewire/bandit03.md

 # Write-up: Bandit 04 → 04
 **Date:** 2025-07-26

-## Obfuscated password (ROT13):
+## Obfuscated password (ROT13)

-2JzeQSEzWVd3VCkarNnZTunc0cSuS3AW
+`2JzeQSEzWVd3VCkarNnZTunc0cSuS3AW`

 ## OBJECTIVE

-"The password for the next level is stored in a hidden file in the inhere directory."
+>"The password for the next level is stored in a hidden file in the inhere directory."

 ## PURPOSE